 Of course, there are other content management options, but no need to fool around.
 Just stick with WordPress – it’s widely used, perfect for beginners, and will still allow you to grow your website without issues.

 Select a Theme

 Once you are set up on WordPress, you can select a theme.
 A theme governs the “look and feel” of your website.
-I use Astra because it looks clean and is fast (which helps with ranking on Google) and is free.
+I use Astra because it looks clean and is fast (which helps with ranking on Google).
+What’s more, the basic version is free.
 Divi is another popular theme.

 Just find one that appeals to you and make sure it is not going to slow your site down too much.

 Step 3: Set Up Your Business and Create A Logo